khiguera/rshell/README.md

 CP BUGS
 The cp.cpp does not allow the optional flag to come before the arguments, only after.
 This is due to time constraints not allowing to be fixed before the deadline.

+PIPING IO REDIRECTION
+code is able to catch when there is a pipe or an io redirection symbol however it is not handled properly.